 8th May 2020

-Wisteria Cottage has a recently aquired oak and mahogany longcase clock which is most likely to have been made around 1830 (30 years before Wisteria Cottage was built).
+We recently managed to find a very rare oak and mahogany longcase clock handmade by John Barraclough of Haworth.
+The clock is most likely to have been made around 1830 (10 years before Mulberry Cottage was built).

 John Barraclough (1773-1835) was a very important and well-known clock maker in Haworth, Yorkshire, living and working on Haworth Main Street at the time of the Brontës.
 His home was the building which is now The Hawthorn and two more examples of his clocks can be found there.
 There is also a John Barraclough clock in the Parsonage which was made for Patrick Brontë.